-Beyond the simple destruction of all life on the planet, Hank's insane robotic son, Ultron decided that he would like a wife.
-He constructed a body for his wife but lacked the skill necessary to bring her to life.
+Beyond the simple destruction of all life on the planet, Hank's insane robotic son Ultron decided that he would like a wife.
+He constructed a body for his wife, but lacked the skill necessary to bring her to life.
 Ultron attacked Hank and erased Hank's memories of his time with the Avengers.
-Ultron convinced Hank that a powerful evil was inhabiting the Avenger's Mansion and that they had captured Jan.
-Hank again suffered a mental breakdown and attacked the Avengers as Ant-Man and almost succeeded in defeating the team.
-Wasp was able to knock Hank unconscious, but Ultron intervened and disabled the Avengers, captured Jan and returned to his lair with Hank.
-Ultron sedated Jan and strapped her into a machine that would transfer her life force into his robotic wife.
-When Hank awoke, he was told that Jan had been critically injured and would die within the hour if her life force was not transferred into the new robotic body.
-As Jan's life force was being transferred, the robotic Jocasta used her powers to contact the Avengers for help.
+Ultron convinced Hank that a powerful evil was inhabiting Avengers Mansion and that they had captured Jan.
+Hank again suffered a mental breakdown and attacked the Avengers as Ant-Man, and almost succeeded in defeating the team.
+Wasp was able to knock Hank unconscious, but Ultron intervened and disabled the Avengers while capturing Jan and returning to his lair with Hank.
+Ultron sedated Jan and strapped her into a machine that would transfer her life-force into his robotic wife.
+When Hank awoke, he was told that Jan had been critically injured and would die within the hour if her life-force was not transferred into the new robotic body.
+As Jan's life-force was being transferred, the robotic Jocasta used her powers to contact the Avengers for help.
 The Avengers were able to interrupt the process and Jan was saved.
 The robot Jocasta became dormant for months.
-Hank still could not remember his past, but over time and, with help, it returned.
+Hank still could not remember his past but over time, and with help, it would eventually return.
 Hank's growing feelings of inadequacy and failure would soon lead him to many desperate acts.